rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 - TOC
 {:toc}

+**Important:** Do not power on the MBot before following the system setup guide.
+The SD card you receive might not be empty or could have the wrong operating system installed.
+Powering on the device before checking could damage the Raspberry Pi.
+{: .text-red-200}

+If you've already powered on the Raspberry Pi and notice the LED light has "4 long flashes followed by 5 short flashes", it indicates a [Fatal Firmware Error](https://www.raspberrypi.com/documentation/computers/configuration.html#led-warning-flash-codes).
+You can find the solution in the troubleshooting guide [here](/docs/botlab/how-to-guide/pi-troubleshooting).
+- The LED light, labeled "STAT," is located next to the SD slot.

 ## Set up RPi 5 System
 ### 1. Flash the image
 1. Download the custom Pi5 image `2024-10-16-mbot-base-bookworm.img` from this [link](https://www.dropbox.com/scl/fi/tyyslhj3fz7dd2y6267mp/2024-10-16-mbot-base-bookworm.img.gz?rlkey=4k3qe7knhqhabw4g17n9feukj&st=1knc90ky&dl=0) to your laptop.
 We use a custom image with RPiOS based on Debian 12 Bookworm